 In most cases, using public transport is safe, but things can go wrong.
 If the bus, train or coach you’re travelling on is involved in a crash or makes a sudden stop, the potential for injury is there.

-According to the Department for Transport, 2,147 people were killed or injured on buses or coaches in 2022.
+According to the Department for Transport, 2,239 people are estimated to have been injured or killed on buses or coaches in 2024.
 This shows that these vehicles are vulnerable to being caught up in accidents, irrespective of whether or not they have been recklessly driven.
 The risks to passengers in public transport accidents are often heightened because, in many cases, buses and trains don’t have seat belts.

 Public transport injuries are the result of accidents involving buses, coaches, taxis, light rail systems – such as the London Underground - and trains.
 Examples of accidents on public transport include: